 Run a tight ship

 Nothing or no one goes onto a racing yacht unless it makes the boat go faster.
 There’s no room for freeloaders on a cup winning team!
 You can apply the same approach to resource management.
 Ensure you have all the resources you need, but only the resources you need.
 There’s no room for any excess on a streamlined project team.
 It’ll just slow you down and reduce your chances of success.

 Before a yacht casts off for a race, the captain needs to make sure all positions on the boat are filled by the right people.
 Similarly, a project manager should get all the required resources lined up ahead of time.

 One of the biggest problems projects face is leaving resource identification too late.
 It’s better to engage with potential project resources early rather than later.

-For instance, an IT project needs to ensure the solution is tested before deployment.
-But instead of engaging with the testing team early in the project the project manager speaks to the testing manager a week before the testing is needed and finds all the test staff are fully allocated already.
+For instance, if you’re running an IT project you need to ensure the solution is tested before deployment.
+But instead of speaking to the testing team early in the project you speak to the testing manager a week before testing is needed.
+You find out all the test staff are fully allocated already.

 In a yachting team all roles and responsibilities are clearly identified and allocated long before race day.
 No skipper worth their salt will arrive at the start line and realise they’re a couple of grinders short, yet have one too many trimmers.

 Overall the main lesson we can learn for yacht racing is just how essential effective resource management is to ensuring a successful outcome.

 To win you need the right people doing the right things at the right time and working together to a clearly defined goal.

 And just like a team captain must make sure the team has all the right tools to succeed, make sure you choose the right management tools for your project or programme.